ranibb/mongoDB-RESTful-APIs-authenticate-angular-application/README.md

 Generate the guard in the terminal by running the following command: `ng g guard auth` where auth is the name of the guard.

 And then create a method in the auth service that returns if a token exists in the local storage or not.
 Then implement a client-side route guard.

+### Creating a Token Interceptor

+Now we are going to verify the token in the backend to make sure it is valid.
+We do that by sending the stored token back to the server for verification.
+And the way to achieve that is angular http interceptor.

+The http interceptor basically intercepts outgoing https requests, transforms them and then sends it to the server.
+The interceptor we will be implementing will modify the request to contain the token that is stored in the browser's local storage.

+The first thing to do is to generate the service using angular CLI.
+Run the command `ng g s token-interceptor` in the terminal.
+Once it is generated open the token-interceptor.service.ts and import the HttpInterceptor.

+Next let the TokenInterceptorService class implements the HttpInterceptor interface.
+Now by asking the class to implement the interface we have to define an intercept method which takes two arguments; request and next to pass on the execution.
+Within the method, first let’s make a clone of the request.
+And to the cloned request lets add to the header the authorization information.

+The key is Authorization and the value it the token but, in a convention known as the Bearer token.
+The format is the word Bearer followed by a space followed by the actual token value.
+For now, let’s hard-code a json web token with a valid format 'xx.yy.zz'.
+And then we pass on the execution by returning next.handle and passing in the tokenizedReq.
+This should be sufficient to test if the interception is working.
+So, let's register this interceptor service in the app module.